Faith Tours of India

 JEWISH TOURS IN INDIA

 The Bene Israel and Cochin Jewish communities in India both participate in Purim and Hannukah celebrations.
 Feasting and costumes mark Purim, celebrating the survival of a Persian plot to destroy the Jews.
-Hannukah, the Festival of Lights, is celebrated by lighting the menorah and enjoying traditional foods.
+Hannukkah, the Festival of Lights, is celebrated by lighting the menorah and enjoying traditional foods.

-Jewish heritage tours in India explore many historical synagogues.
+Jewish heritage tours in India explores many historical synagogues.
 The Kochi Synagogue is the oldest in India and is a centre of worship and community.
 It is also part of the Malabar Jewish sites in Kerala.

-For a personalised experience, Our Take Your Own Pilgrimage tour allows you to plan a tour of India’s rich Jewish history.
+For a personalised experience, Take Your Own Pilgrimage tour allows you to plan a tour of India’s rich Jewish history.
 We’ll manage the whole process, including itineraries and travel arrangements.

 ISLAMIC TOURS IN INDIA